jeets15/Solar-Funding-Project/design/project-planning_user-types-stories_features_architecture.md

 > - Storing personal data requires compliance with GDPR
 > - Will the footprint reduction be publicly visible?
 Will it be private?

-### System Administrators
+### System Administrator

 System administrators must ensure that the web application works as intended.
-If other users have questions or complaints, they should be able to be contacted to resolve any issues.
+They have the ability to modify accounts and upgrade users to staff accounts.
+Questions and issues can be reported to system administrators by other users that system administrators will resolve or answer.

 ## User Stories